What does it mean to have a good financial aid history?

 A bad financial aid history is easier to picture.
 Late loan payments are bad.
 Late payments incur late fees, show up on your credit report and tell all future lenders that you're a risk.
 Defaulting on a student loan is worse.
 Defaulting means not paying back your loan money.
 As one lending site explains, the consequences are dire and really do disrupt your life.
 The government can take your tax refunds or pocket 15 percent of your salary to pay your debt, or you can get sued for what you owe [source: Sallie Mae, FSA].
 As for future loans, the government can deny you student loans, and private lenders can deny you any type of loan.
 If you do get another loan, it may be no-frills, with no grace periods or payment plans that scale to your income.
 Your plans for a house or graduate school may have to be put on hold.
 And that will be your fate until you pay back your loan or re-establish good credit.

 A great way to erase the stress from your financial life is to learn as much as you can before you take on a big commitment like a loan.
-You can start with the articles on the next page.
+You can start with the articles below.